-The use of social media in emergency management situations has made many disaster relief organisations focus on boosting their social media activities to alert the public of efforts they’re preparing to give relief.
+The use of social media in emergency management situations has made many disaster relief organisations focus on boosting their social media activities.
+They alert the public of efforts they’re preparing to give relief.

 The American Red Cross’ ” Social Media in Disasters and Emergencies ” survey of 1,058 adults indicates that 18 per cent would turn to digital social media if calls to 911 were unsuccessful.

 Moreover, even after disaster strikes, social media is still used to help others find their loved ones.